 IT Consultancy

 AWOIT is putting people to work to fuel the economy, and we still scramble to close the gap between the IT demand and talent supply to our own clients.
 This reality offers a much more productive, enthusiastic and powerful light than where we tend to live on a day-to-day basis.
-Last year was a big one for AWOIT, and all signs point to more growth for IT Services in 2014.
+Last year was a big one for AWOIT, and all signs point to more growth for IT Services.
 The strength of AWOIT’s IT Services in Engineering/Manufacturing and Information Technology coincides with the growth of STEM (Science, Technology, Engineering, and Math) jobs in general.
 These industries are big for IT Services due to the project-based and fluctuating nature of the work.

-All indications are that 2014 will be another big year for IT Services.
+All indications are that will be another big year for IT Services.
 Even as unemployment numbers are edging downward and economic predictions are positive overall.
 We are seeing a new blended IT workforce model emerge.
 IT Services will continue to become more of a long-term business strategy across all industries and disciplines but particularly in Healthcare, Manufacturing/Engineering, and Information Technology.
 Based on our placement statistics, industry data, and conversations with recruiters, we expect the following positions to be in demand:

 • Data Analysts/ETL Developers